scottkildall/WeeklyAbeltonExperiments/Week2_LaunchKey/README.md

 ## Questions

-How does Sequencer Mode work?

 How to mod pitch, is there a built-in analyser

-There's a way to turn the pads into a drum kit, but I don't know how to do this

 There are a a whole lot of custom modes, check out 12:00 [in this video](https://www.youtube.com/watch?v=hkDtZLcuNLU), probably more than I can get into at this point